Penn Vet | Admissions Process

 Dear applicants,

-As you are in the process of applying, we wanted to make clear our requirements for this year’s application process so that you can plan accordingly.
+As you are in the process of applying or preparing to apply, we wanted to make clear our requirements for this year’s application process so that you can plan accordingly.
 You will find everything you need below.

-Penn Vet has never required a certain number of experience hours or that applicants get experience in every area of vet med.
+Penn Vet does not require a certain number of experience hours or that applicants get experience in every area of vet med.
 While we believe that experience in the veterinary profession is crucial, we also recognize that not all have the time or ability to get all that experience and don’t judge applicants on their total number of hours or locations.
-Instead, vet experiences should allow for a mature view in the role of the veterinarian, an understanding into the depth of the vet profession, and a realization of the science of medicine practiced by veterinarians.
-The only way to get these is through vet experiences.
-We do not view vet experience as busy work to accumulate hours, but rather view it as career building to accumulate knowledge.
-While we recommend that you have at least 500-600 hours of experience when applying, it is really the insight and understanding gained in the experience that impacts the competitiveness of an applicant.
+We do strongly recommend that applicants should have at least 600 hours of vet experiences which allows for a mature view in the role of the veterinarian, an understanding into the depth of the vet profession, and a realization of the science of medicine practiced by veterinarians.
+While we recommend that you have at least 600 hours of experience when applying, it is really the insight and understanding gained in the experience that impacts the competitiveness of an applicant.
 You should consider this when completing the essays in the application and use detail to convey this understanding.
+Also, while Penn Vet does not specifically require a specific overall GPA to apply, it is recommended that applicants have a GPA at 3.0 or above.
+Additionally, the Last 45 credit GPA (typically a snapshot of 3 semesters and most recent academic coursework) should be rising above the overall GPA.
+The average GPA of the incoming class typically falls around a 3.6.

 • References